m.Stock by Mirae AssetOpen Demat Account

 Recognising the stark differences between penny stocks and blue chip companies is essential when navigating the complex world of investing.
 These two groups serve distinct appetites and goals, and they stand at opposing ends of the financial spectrum.
 Let's examine the three key differences between penny stocks and blue chip companies in more detail so that you may understand their distinct qualities and how they affect investors just like you.

-• Price and Volatility:
+• Price And Volatility

 Blue chip and penny stocks are very different from each other in terms of price and volatility.
 For the typical investor, blue chip companies may appear like unreachable gems due to their high prices per share.
 On the other hand, penny stocks entice investors with their low price points, providing affordable entry opportunities.